ferdium/ferdium-server/docker/README.md

 ## Supported databases and drivers

-To use a different database than the default, SQLite, enter the driver code below in your ENV configuration.
+To use a different database than the default, SQLite3, enter the driver code below in your ENV configuration.

 | Database | Driver |
 | :----: | --- |